Voyanara/avito-laravel-client/README.md

     AvitoClient::user()->self();
 }
 ```
-If laravel dosent recognize the facade with helper and alieases in composer.json add:
+If Laravel does not recognize the facade and you have defined it in composer.json under extra > laravel > aliases, make sure to import it in your file:
 ```php
 use Voyanara\LaravelApiClient\Application\Facades\AvitoClientFacade as AvitoClient;
 ```

 #### Using dependency injection
+Alternatively, you can use dependency injection to access the Avito API client.
+This approach is recommended if you prefer to inject dependencies into your methods or constructors.
 ```php
 use Voyanara\LaravelApiClient\Application\Facades\Client;